fdolsky321/UiPath_Activities/speech_recognition/README.md

 # Speech Recognition
 This activity perform the speech / voice recognition.
 It can process the voice recorded by your microphone or just process Audiofile with recorded voice such a .wav, aiff, .flac.
 This activity is mostly using [SpeechRecognition python library](https://pypi.org/project/SpeechRecognition/).
+For this activity, there is provided additional Custom activity for getting input parameters for python script.
+This custom activity is written in C# and is described below.

 ## Prerequisities
 - [Python 3](https://www.python.org/downloads/)